 Step Action 1.
 Pull the subscriber's telephone lines through the right side opening.
-Allow extra cable inside the enclo- sure for a service loop (this will provide strain relief).
+Allow extra cable inside the enclosure for a service loop (this will provide strain relief).
 2. Terminate the subscriber's telephone line on the Line 1 terminal block.
-3. Tighten all terminal screw connections.
-4. Reconnect all plugs into jacks.
-5. Plug the subscriber's category 3 (4 pair) or better 10 BaseT cable into the RJ-45 jack.
+3. (For models with more than 1 voice line.)
+Terminate the subscriber's telephone lines on the Line 2 and Line 3 terminal blocks.
+4. Tighten all terminal screw connections.
+5. Reconnect all plugs into jacks.
+6. Plug the subscriber's category 3 or better 10 BaseT cable into the RJ-45 jack.